 Budget buyers will appreciate saving $93 on the TCL 10L, another unlocked Android device featuring a larger 6.53" LCD screen, a 48MP quad rear camera system, 64GB of storage, and 6GB of RAM.
 Along with a physical Smart Key button you can program to quick-launch any app you want, both have microSD card slots and headphone jacks.
 Bless.
 This deal does not require a Prime membership; just clip the coupon on the page.

 In his “Battlemodo” versus post for Gizmodo, senior reporter Sam Rutherford compared the TCL 10L favorably to the Moto G Power, citing its unique design, impressive performance for the price, and superior camera quality:

 Look, if you were hoping that one phone would dunk on the other, that just wasn’t going to happen.
 With both phones priced at $250 and running on the same general platform, the competition was bound to be neck-and-neck.
 Picking the right budget phone for you depends on your priorities.
 If you value having a sleeker device or if you like to shoot a lot of photos, the TCL 10L is probably the better option—I think it looks better, too.
 But if you’re looking for a new daily driver, the Moto G Power is the one you want, thanks to its fantastic battery life and much better speakers.

-This deal was originally published by Quentyn Kennemer in June 2020 and updated with new information by Gabe Carey on 12/16/2020.
+This deal was originally published by Quentyn Kennemer in June 2020 and updated with new information by Andrew Hayward on 06/21/2021.